 WBI Sports (aka The Jungle) is home of the Seattle Wave.
 It's located at 2027 196th Street SW, STE A-103, Lynnwood, WA 98036.
-WBI is incredibly organized, well equipped, and very clean.
-We recently completed a renovation to include: 2 brand new full length 70' cages with curtain dividers, new screens throughout, a helmet rack, sound system, turf area for catchers work, and much more.
-We are currently transforming the lobby into a workout space that will include kettle ball and deadlifting stations.
-Additionally, we have a parking lot out back that has many purposes such as: skill work, tractor tire flipping, base running, and much more.
+WBI is incredibly organized, well equipped, and distinctively clean.
+We recently completed a renovation to include, but not limited to: 2 brand new full length 70' cages with curtain dividers, new screens throughout, a helmet cubbies, sound system, turf area for catchers work, and much more.
+We also added deadlifting stations and will soon install squat racks, another 70' cage, and more.
+We have a parking lot out back that has many purposes such as: skill work, tractor tire flipping, base running, more.
 Visit our Facility page for more information.

 Winter Training Program

 We currently have 9 clubs and 18 paid coaches.
-Our coaches are also the instructors.
+Our coaches are also the instructors at WBI.
 Many of our coaches played for the Wave and are now much older.
 All of our coaches have high school, college, and/or professional experience.
 Everyone is consistent and teaches from the same defined curriculum.
-We will have coaching meetings throughout the year to ensure this consistency.
+We have coaches meetings throughout the year to ensure consistency.
 Our staff is firm, but fair.
 We are very professional and lead by example.
 Everyone understands culture and synergy.
 We truly have the best staff around.
 Please visit out Coaches page for more information.

 Uniforms and Apparel